-Session I 10:30am-12:30pm Common Room, Heyman Center On the Life and Death of Languages Daniel Kaufman, Isabelle Zaugg, Lydia H. Liu, and Peter Connor
+Session I 10:30am-12:30pm Common Room, Heyman Center On the Life and Death of Languages Presenters: Daniel Kaufman and Isabelle Zaugg Moderators: Lydia H. Liu, and Peter Connor

 Session II 1:30pm-3:00pm Concurrent sessions on translation, aesthetics and the question of form.

-International Poetry, Translation, and Language Justice Common Room, Heyman Center Facilitator: Susan Bernofsky
+International Poetry, Translation, and Language Justice Common Room, Heyman Center Moderator: Susan Bernofsky